martincartledge/martincartledge.io/src/content/blog/building-my-first-ai-agent.md

 Simply creating a wrapper application that can run a LLM locally is cool on its own, but to create a proper coding agent, this application needed to do a few standard things: reading files within a working directory, listing files within that directory, and possibly the most important, _editing_ files within a working directory.

-This phase of the tutorial melted my brain a little bit, but after adding the respective types and executable functions, I found that these actions followed similar paths: they needed a strict schema to delare the precise input and output, they needed to marshal and unmarshal JSON (essentially packing and unpacking JSON in the application), and they needed to register their tool's namespace (read, write, list) in the main executable function in the go program.
+This phase of the tutorial melted my brain a little bit, but after adding the respective types and executable functions, I found that these actions followed similar paths: they needed a strict schema to declare the precise input and output, they needed to marshal and unmarshal JSON (essentially packing and unpacking JSON in the application), and they needed to register their tool's namespace (read, write, list) in the main executable function in the go program.

 #### Listing and reading